 “From the very beginning, we started to look outside our field to see how our knowledge could be more useful,” Villasanti said.
 “I started with finance and poverty, trying to solve and assist people there.
 What will it take for a person to get out of poverty with little assets and in an uncertain environment?
 Then, we switched to drinking behaviors, asking in which cases is peer pressure beneficial or detrimental in alcohol drinking events?
 Why are we seeing so much alcohol being used?”

-This kind of open-minded search to solve problems led to their upcoming research on bipolar disorders.
+This kind of open-minded search to solve problems led to a focus on bipolar disorders.

 As a student at Ohio State, Villasanti said he couldn’t have found a better environment to work in.

 “I benefit from being here at Ohio State.
-It’s a such a big campus.
-The opportunities to collaborate are infinite.
-There are researchers in an incredible number of fields of study.
-I could literally just knock on the door of a professor and say, ‘Hey, this is what I’m doing.
-Are you interested?’” he said.
+The opportunities to collaborate are infinite,” he said.
 “Breaking barriers is valuable.
 It’s something we should do more of.
 Sometimes we are addressing the same problems very differently – or even have identical perspectives – but we’re not talking to each other.
 I think Ohio State is a perfect ground to start breaking these barriers, thinking about how new knowledge can emerge from these different perspectives.”